 These are only a few examples of injuries you might see in a slip and fall accident.
 If you have been injured in another way, you could still have grounds for a claim.
 Be sure to contact our office to find out whether you have the opportunity to file a slip and fall insurance or civil claim today.

 Laborde Earles injury was great for me they took care of me very fast and professional.
 If for any reason I need legal help they will be who I use.Client

 How Do Slip And Fall Accidents Occur?

 Slip and fall accidents can happen in a variety of situations.
-However, for your claim to be successful, your attorney must show that someone else’s negligence caused your slip and fall injuries.
+However, for your claim to be successful, a personal injury lawyer in Lafayette needs to show that someone else’s negligence caused your slip and fall injuries.
 Here are some of the more common types of accidents that cause slips and falls: